HieronymusEsteban/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 First the 'agregate' function is used to sum up the total number of steps for each day.
-Then the for each day the mean and the median value are calculated:
+Then the mean and the median value are calculated:

 ```r
 TotalStepsDay <- aggregate(x = ActivityComplete$steps, by = list(ActivityComplete$date), sum)